The Splined Ends and Gears Attached: Understanding Their Critical Role in Mechanical Systems

 Understanding Splined Ends: The Foundation of Precision

 Splined ends refer to the toothed or ridged structures found on shafts, hubs, or other rotating components.
-So these teeth, known as splines, are machined or forged into the end of a shaft to create a secure, non-slip connection with a mating component.
+These teeth, known as splines, are machined or forged into the end of a shaft to create a secure, non-slip connection with a mating component.
 The primary purpose of splines is to transmit torque and rotational motion while maintaining accurate alignment between interconnected parts.

 There are two primary types of splines: